Natural Animal Fibers The - Yarns and fibers - Fabrics

 European production became industrialized in the 19th century, with Lyon becoming a hub of the silk trade.
 However, the European silk industry suffered a major decline due to several factors: silkworm epidemics, shortages, increasingly efficient Asian production and the arrival of artificial fibers.

-Today, silk production represents a tiny proportion of global textile fiber production (0.15% in 2021).
+Today, silk production represents a tiny proportion of global textile fiber production.
 Nevertheless, its unique status makes this exceptional fiber a market worth several billion U.S. dollars.

 China remains the world’s leading producer, accounting for over 60% of the market.
-It is followed by India and Uzbekistan.
+It is followed by India.

 Production and Processing